someweisguy/esp_dmx/README.md

 - `interrupt_flags` The interrupt allocation flags to use.
 The default value is `DMX_INTR_FLAGS_DEFAULT`.
 - `root_device_parameter_count` The number of parameters that the root device supports.
 This is the number of parameters that may be registered on the root device.
 The default value is `32`.
 - `sub_device_parameter_count` The number of parameters that the sub-devices support.
 This is the number of parameters that may be registered per sub-device.
 The default value is `0`.
 - `model_id` This field identifies the device model ID of the root device.
-The manufacturer shall not use the same ID to represent more than one unique model type.
+This is an arbitrary value set by the user to uniquely identify different models of RDM devices made by a single manufacturer from one another.
 The default value is `0`.
 - `product_category` Devices shall report a product category based on the product's primary function.
 The product categories are enumerated in `product_category_t`.
 The default value is `RDM_PRODUCT_CATEGORY_FIXTURE`.
 - `software_version_id` This field indicates the software version ID for the device.
 The software version ID is a 32-bit value determined by the manufacturer.
 The default value is based on the current version of *esp_dmx*.
 - `software_version_label` This RDM parameter is used to get a descriptive ASCII text label for the device's operating software version.
 The descriptive text returned by this parameter is intended for display to the user.
 The default value is a string based on the current version of *esp_dmx*.